kaspergrubbe/get-shit-done.rb/README.md

 # get-shit-done.rb

-This is a Ruby version of Get-Shit-Done done by Vic Cherubini.
+This is a Ruby version of Get-Shit-Done done by Vic Cherubini, https://github.com/leftnode/get-shit-done

 It has minor differences, and the configuration is not the same, sorry!